clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    mixer bundle list

-This command shows a list of every bundle in the mix.
-Bundles can include other bundles.
-Those nested bundles can themselves include other bundles.
+Bundles can include other bundles, and those nested bundles can themselves include other bundles.
 When listing bundles with this command, mixer automatically recurses through the includes to show every single bundle in the mix.

 If you see an unexpected bundle in the list, that bundle is probably included